 - Promote, share, measure: Once a piece is published, we promote it.
 We share all of our articles across social media, our blog newsletter, and sometimes, Hacker News.
 From there, we monitor how our content performs on Google Analytics and check SEO rankings in Ahrefs.

-As a social media and content creator, what’s your personal relationship with social media?
+As a social media and content creator, what’s your personal relationship with social media like?

 There’s also a certain obligation attached to being online.
 Writing something compelling is wonderful, but getting people to read it is challenging.
 Building a social media presence can be important as a content creator for having your writing read, your videos watched, or your podcast listened to.